-One interesting thing about the economy is that relatively large numbers of people worked from their home: 9.66% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 9.66% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle

 Because of many things, Dorset is a great place for families with children to consider.
 First of all, many other families with children live here, making Dorset a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Dorset has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
-Finally, Dorset’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.
+Finally, Dorset’s overall crime rate is lower than average for the country.

 As is often the case in a small town, Dorset doesn't have a public transportation system that people use for their commute.